2009 Thekkady boat disaster

 The Thekkady boat disaster occurred on 30 September 2009, when the double-decker passenger boat Jalakanyaka sank in Lake Thekkady, Periyar National Park, Kerala, India.
 When the boat capsized, 45 tourists died, most of them from Delhi and Kolkata.
 A total of 82 people were on the boat.
 The boat's helmsman, Victor Samuel, and another crew member were arrested on 5 October.
+It is the deadliest maritime accident reported in Kerala.

 Details

 The fibreglass double-decker sight-seeing boat Jala Kanyaka, operated by the Kerala Tourism Development Corporation (KTDC), made daily sight-seeing trips in the Mullaperiyar reservoir in Idukki.
 The boat was first commissioned on 17 August 2009.

 The boat set off from a landing at 4:30 p.m. and capsized 7 km away, at approximately 5 p.m. on 30 September 2009.
 It capsized in one of the deepest parts of the reservoir, in an area around 100 ft deep.
+Most of the victims were women.